Birta Gudjonsdottir (b. 1977) is a curator and artist living in Berlin and Reykjavik.

-Gudjonsdottir has independently curated over twenty exhibitions in Berlin, Boden, Copenhagen, Oslo, Melbourne, New York, St. Petersburg and most art museums and art spaces in Iceland.
+Gudjonsdottir has independently curated over twenty exhibitions in Amsterdam, Basel, Berlin, Boden, Copenhagen, Oslo, Melbourne, New York, St. Petersburg, Venice and most art museums and art spaces in Iceland.
 In 2011 she participated in the Curatorial Intensive program of ICI; Independent Curators International, New York.
 In 2011 she participated in The Cornwall Workshop, organised by Tate St. Ives.
 She has been on advisory boards of the Icelandic Art Center and The Icelandic Academy of the Arts.
 Since 2002 she has produced her home-gallery Dwarf Gallery, Reykjavik.
 She is a member of IKT, International Association of Curators of Contemporary Art.